acts-project/acts/docs/howto/run_fatras.rst

        --output-dir=data/sim_generic/single_muon \
        --output-csv \
        --events=100 \
-       --bf-value=0 0 2
+       --bf-constant-tesla=0:0:2

 For each event, the following files will be created

 -   ``event<number>-particles_initial.csv``
 -   ``event<number>-particles_final.csv``
--   ``event<number>-truth.csv``
 -   ``event<number>-hits.csv``
--   ``event<number>-cells.csv``

 where ``<number>`` is the event number.
 The first two files contain the initital and final states of simulated particles.
 The simulated particles can differ from the generated input particles: particles might not have been simulated due to kinematic cuts or additional particles might have been generated due to interactions.
-The truth contains the true intersection with all surfaces, while the hits and the cells describe the simulated detector readout.
+The hits describe the simulated detector readout.

 To use some of the previously generated truth datasets, the ``--input-dir`` option must be set.
 The following command reads the previously generated